 Presentation title: Swedish surveillance- and control strategies during the COVID-19 epidemic

-Dr. Anders Tegnell is the State Epidemiologist of Sweden, and the Head of the Department of Public Health Analysis and Data Management at the Public Health Agency.
+Dr. Anders Tegnell is the former State Epidemiologist of Sweden, and the Head of the Department of Public Health Analysis and Data Management at the Public Health Agency.
 He is a medical doctor with a PhD in infectious diseases and a Master in Epidemiology from the London School of Hygiene and Tropical Medicine.
 Dr. Tegnell has extensive experience of leading different Swedish government agencies at different levels in the field of public health, disease control and preparedness for health threats, and has also experience from international work, for example from Laos in 1990-1993 (WHO) and from DRC during the Ebola outbreak in 1995.

 Presentation title: 25+ years of cross-sector surveillance in practice - DANMAP - the One Health experience (Joint presentation with Ute W. Sønksen)